AymDev/docker-kali/README.md

 ## Usage

-Just run the `kali` container, it will build the image before starting it:
+Just run the `kali` container:
 ```shell
 docker-compose run --rm kali
 ```
->Please be aware that it takes time to build, this is a large image (~2.67GB).

 ## Re-owning your files
 As the Docker containers use the `root` user by default, you won't be able to use files created from the container.
 To quickly reown all the files in `/root`, just use the script:
 ```sh
 ./scripts/reown.sh
 ```

+## About images
+Images are automatically built on [Docker Hub](https://hub.docker.com/repository/docker/aymdev/kali-linux).

+The `aymdev/kali-linux:latest-base` is based on the official Kali image and installs the `kali-linux-full` metapackage (heavy and long to install).
+The `aymdev/kali-linux:latest` is the image to use, which adds other packages needed for some tools.

+>Want to build images yourself ?
+Dockerfiles are in the `/build/` directory.